By the end of this lesson, you will be able to:

 I am motivated to learn English because I want a better job.

-Read the following passage carefully:
+Read the passage carefully:

 My name is Rima, and I currently work as a medical assistant at a community clinic.
 I have over five years of experience in this field.
 I’m a certified professional who works well under pressure.